ccloli/E-Hentai-Downloader/README.md

 Here are some compatible information, which is not important.

 - Tampermonkey uses a dirty way to give `GM_xhr.response` content (transfers String to ArrayBuffer everytime), so it'll stuck for 1~3 seconds after downloaded image (depends on your device), and if you are using Firefox, it's better to use GreaseMonkey
+- Some versions of Safari don't support blob URL, so we removed it from supports list
 - Dolphin Browser (Android) doesn't support blob URL, so this script cannot be run in Tampermonkey for Dolphin
 - UC Browser (Android) doesn't support blob constructor, so this script cannot be run in Tampermonkey for UC
 - Opera 12- doesn't support blob URL, and if generated as data URL, it may crash, so we won't support it